-A great place for a relaxing walk surrounded by Iceland’s largest forest.
-As most may know Iceland is not known for dense forests and large trees.
-But in Hallormsstaður there is a charming forest due to decades of reforestation and dedicated work.
+An excellent place for a relaxing walk surrounded by Iceland’s largest forest.
+As most may know, Iceland is not known for dense forests and towering trees.
+But in Hallormsstaður there is a beautiful forest due to decades of reforestation and dedicated work.
 The forest consists mainly of pines and birch.
 But it also includes a botanical collection along the walking path where there are samples of a variety of trees.

 - Slow living in Djúpivogur

-Lately, Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
-In the town, there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
-But the true charm is in the slow living atmosphere in the town and the beautiful harbor area.
+Lately, Djúpivogur has become the center of a Slow living movement and received a recognition into the Cittaslow movement.
+In the town, there are several places to visit such as the giant egg replicas by the docks and the old café/museum in Langabúð.
+But the real charm is in the Slow living atmosphere in the town and the beautiful harbor area.